St. Francois Mountains: Geology

-The St. Francois Mountains were formed by volcanic and intrusive activity 1.485 billion (1.485 x 109) years ago.
-By comparison, the Appalachians started forming about 460 million years ago, and the Rockies a mere 140 million years ago.
-When the Appalachians started forming, the St. Francois range was already twice as old as the Appalachians are today.
+The St. Francois Mountains were formed by volcanic and intrusive activity 1.485 billion years ago.

 The intrusive rocks of the area are composed of three types: subvolcanic massifs, ring intrusions and central plutons.

 The subvolcanic intrusives are similar in geochemistry to the associated rhyolite volcanics, which they intrude into.
 They are granite with granophyric quartz, perthitic potassium feldspar, biotite and magnetite.
 They are intrusive into the rhyolites with development of fine grained granophyre at the contact.
 At depth they exhibit a coarse-grained rapakivi texture.

 The subvolcanic granites are the most widespread igneous rocks and were thought to have been covered with extensive volcanics that have been removed by erosion.

 The ring intrusives are high silica bodies which were intruded along ring faults associated with caldera collapse.
 Rock types include trachyandesite, trachyte, syenite and amphibole - biotite granite.
 They are commonly porphyritic.

 The central plutons are highly evolved two mica (contain both biotite and muscovite) granites.
 Distinctive accessory minerals include: fluorite, topaz, apatite, spinel, allanite, sphene and cassiterite.
 They are enriched in tin, lithium, beryllium, rubidium, barium, yttrium, niobium, uranium, thorium and fluorine and are referred to as "tin granites'.
 Their circular to oval shape in plan view is consistent with emplacement within resurgent calderas.